anyaevostinar/anyaevostinar.github.io/classes/208-f25/hw7.md

 (Note that `getbuf()` is really weird in a "this-is-a-classroom-exercise" sort of way.
 It reads data into the local variable `buf`, and then immediately returns without doing anything with the data.
 That seems dumb, right?
 What you need to imagine is that this same operation — declare a buffer and read data into it — is happening in the context of a real-life program, where the dangerous `Gets(buf)` line is followed by code that does something important with the contents of `buf`.
 This scenario — uncontrolled input followed by critical computation — is disturbingly common in important code that runs the world.)

 For this assignment, we will refer to the bytes entered by the user as the *exploit string*.
-If your exploit string is sufficiently short, it won't overrun the buffer `buf`, so `getbuf` will finish normally and return 1, as shown by this execution example (user input in yellow):
+If your exploit string is sufficiently short, it won't overrun the buffer `buf`, so `getbuf` will finish normally and return 1, as shown by this execution example (the user input is `Look!
+A moose!`):

 ```bash
 ./ctarget